wp-plugins/youtube-channel-gallery/readme.txt

 * Added Link text field to Links.
 * Added class to last thumbnail of each row to delete the margin-right in CSS.
 * Added class to first thumbnail of each row to clear float in CSS.
-* Check that the inserted user name exists.
+* Check that the inserted username exists.
 * Changes in CSS.

 = 1.4.8.1 =